evhub/coconut/HELP.md

 ### Function Composition

 Next is function composition.
 In Coconut, this is accomplished through the `..` operator, which takes two functions and composes them, creating a new function equivalent to `(*args, **kwargs) -> f1(f2(*args, **kwargs))`.
-This can be useful in combination with partial application for pieceing together multiple higher-order functions, like so:
+This can be useful in combination with partial application for piecing together multiple higher-order functions, like so:
 ```coconut
 zipsum = map$(sum)..zip
 ```